-Reading and West Berkshire Carers Partnership will continue to organise campaign events.
+Reading and West Berkshire Carers Partnership will continue to organize campaign events.
 The campaigns are to raise awareness of caring and the role of unpaid carers.
-Various events are organized during the year: Young Carers Action Day (annual event in March), National Carers Week (annual event in June)and Carers Rights Day (annual event in November).
+Various events are organized during the year: National Carers Week (annual event in June) and Carers' Rights Day (annual event in November).

-Link up with Volunteer Centre, community centres, Newbury Library and Citizens Advice to make them aware of these events to promote among unpaid carers.
+Link up with Volunteer Centre, Community Centre, Newbury Library and Citizens Advice to make them aware of these events to promote among unpaid carers.